magicmathmandarin/IMO/README.md

 # visualize-and-analyze-data
-visualize data using python code
+visualize and analyze data using python code

+## Visualize bitcoin price time series data and analyze in Jupyter notebook